wayock/Wall/README.md

 ### Coding Challenge
-Create an application in which a user can post to a wall and read other comments posted on the wall.
+In 90 minutes create an application in which a user can post to a wall and read other comments posted on the wall.

 ### Solution